awsdocs/aws-dms-user-guide/doc_source/set-up.md

 1. Choose **Subnets**, and take a note of your public and private subnet IDs\.

-   To connect to your Amazon RDS databases, use public subnet IDs\.
+   To connect to your Amazon RDS databases, create a subnet group that includes public subnets\.

-   To connect to your on\-premises databases, use private subnet IDs\.
+   To connect to your on\-premises databases, create a subnet group that includes private subnets\.
+For more information, see [Step 1: Create an instance profile](getting-started-instance.md)\.

 1. Choose **NAT gateways**\.
 Choose your **NAT gateway** and take a note of your **Elastic IP address**\.